RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 ::

-	sudo zypper remove rocm-dkms rock-dkms
+	sudo zypper remove rocm-opencl rocm-dkms rock-dkms

 Note: Ensure all other installed packages/components are removed.
 Note: Ensure all the content in the /opt/rocm directory is completely removed.
+If the command does not remove all the ROCm components/packages, ensure you remove them individually.

 Performing an OpenCL-only Installation of ROCm
 ''''''''''''''''''''''''''''''''''''''''''''''''